Terror Unleashed

 In the coming months, more reports followed, many including details of torture and severe abuse in custody.

-Due to the difficulty and risk involved in collecting details of deaths in custody, and transmitting those details to human rights workers outside China, it was often weeks or months after the fact when a case was made public.
+Due to the difficulty and risk involved in collecting details of deaths in custody and transmitting those details to human rights workers outside China, it was often weeks or months after the fact when a case was made public.

-By the middle of 2000, however, that pattern was evident: Falun Gong practitioners were being routinely tortured in detention facilities across China, and in many cases, people were dying from the torture.
+By the middle of 2000, the pattern was evident: Falun Gong practitioners were being routinely tortured in detention facilities across China, and in many cases, people were dying from the torture.
 Furthermore, the freedom to “use any means necessary” to force Falun Gong practitioners to give up their faith was resulting in widespread atrocities.

 Wall Street Journal: A Deadly Exercise